Single Sign On Requires No Software or In-House Experience

 Q: How does single sign on save my organization money?

 A: SSO can significantly reduce the high cost of managing passwords across your organization.
 The overwhelming majority of the cost of managing employee access to computing resources is tied up in the cost of managing passwords.
 Most people are shocked by the magnitude of these costs.
 When you add up the time spent managing passwords by all end users, administrators, and help desk personnel in an organization, plus the time waiting on the phone for a solution, and the time it takes every employee to change all of their passwords four or more times a year, these costs are surprisingly high.
 When you understand the actual cost of managing passwords, evaluating SSO solutions becomes so much easier.
-To calculate the cost of managing passwords in your organization, use our SSO ROI Calculator.

 Q: Do the user IDs need to be the same on all systems for SSO to work?